 Josef Burnham is an interaction designer at Google.
 His job is to create products and experiences that help users everyday lives.
 Currently, he’s improving the user experience on Google’s watches, Wear OS by Google.

 Prior to working at Google; he worked at the BBC, small design agencies and co-founded a successful streetwear business.
-If you’re interested in working in the design / creative industries or thinking about starting up your own business, drop him a message.
+If you’re interested in working in the design / creative industries or thinking about starting up your own business, sign up for a mentor session!

 Role: Software Engineer, Google

 Luis Buriola is a software engineer at Google where he has been working since 2017.
 He is originally from Brazil, where he graduated in Computer Science and started his career.
 He then worked a few years in Italy and moved to the UK in 2010.